 The NASUWT Trans Equality in Schools and College - Advice and Guidance for Teachers and Leaders provides further guidance for teachers which may be a useful point of reference for training purposes.

-Schools should ensure that pupils are being educated on equality issues and encouraged to challenge gender stereotypes both in and out of the classroom setting.
+Schools should ensure that pupils are being educated on equality issues including issues arising out of gender reassignment and encouraged to challenge gender stereotypes both in and out of the classroom setting.
 A culture of diversity and acceptance should be actively encouraged throughout the school community.

 You should have robust policies, systems and awareness in place to challenge any negative stereotypes or misunderstandings.